Isiiiiii/tda-scmultiomics/README.md

 The main part of the developed pipeline can be found here (upon request or once published): https://github.com/gmalagol10/XplainTDA.git

-Adaptions were made to accommodate a different metric for the section "Cell Type Alignment with Connected Components":
+Adaptions were made to accommodate a scaled neighborhood distances for the Section "Cell Type Alignment with Connected Components":
 - XplainTDA_PH_cknn.py
 - Annotation_XplainTDA_cknn.py